 • General Impact of Remittance on the receiving Country

-• Positive economic impact Remittances make up a significant proportion of the GDP of a country. in fact, countries like Kenya, Ghana, Ivory Coast and Uganda, Remittances can be the number 2 number 3 item on the GDP categories, so it’s a massive source of foreign exchange to those countries, and it also contributes to foreign exchange in those countries.
-So, it’s very clear that’s it’s a significant portion of GDP
+• Positive economic impact Remittances make up a significant proportion of the GDP of a country. in fact, in countries like Kenya, Ghana, Ivory Coast and Uganda, Remittances can be the number 2 number 3 item on the GDP categories, so it’s a massive source of foreign exchange to those countries, and it also contributes to foreign exchange in those countries.
+So, it’s very clear that it’s a significant portion of the GDP

 • General Impact of Remittance on the sending Country